g3w-suite/g3w-suite-docker/README.md

 ```bash
 docker build -f Dockerfile.postgis.dockerfile -t g3wsuite/postgis:11.0-2.5 .
 ```
 The Docker hub name for this image is `g3wsuite/postgis:11.0-2.5`

+## Setups

+### PG_SERVICE

+To use of PostgreSql Service, put your service setups into `./scripts/pg_service.conf file`, the conf file will be mounted into docker container at runtime to PGSERVICEFILE path position.

 ### HTTPS additional setup